novicap/api-docs/source/includes/_invoice_comments_create.md

 Parameter          | Type   | Description
 -------------------|--------|----------------------------------
-api_key            | String | Your api key for authentication.
+api_key            | String | Your API key for authentication.
 comment            | String | The body of the comment. transaction_number | String | The Novicap ID of the transaction